Minecraft: A Force to be Reckoned With

-If you grow weary of skulking around solo, try Ark's bustling multiplayer.
+If you grow weary of skulking around solo, try Ark’s bustling multiplayer.
 It’s essentially the same game with the same mechanics.
-However, you now have to fend off other hostile players, whilst trying to stay alive.
+However, you now have to fend off other hostile player, whilst trying to stay alive.

 Fundamentally, Ark: Survival Evolved captures all the aspects of Minecraft that make it a fun, challenging, and enjoyable experience whilst adding its own twists and unique chaos to it.